up-csi/up-csi.github.io/README.md

 -   This repository was originally bootstrapped by [Basti Ortiz](https://bastidood.github.io/) during the Academic Year 2023-2024 when he served as the UP CSI Director for Engineering.
     -   Repository Setup
     -   Automation with GitHub Actions
-    -   Build System with Parcel
+    -   Original Build System with Parcel
+    -   New Build System with Vite